threefoldtech/zos/docs/architecture/decisions/0004-gateway-over-wireguard.md

-# 1. Record architecture decisions
+# 1. Gateway to user NR

 Date: 2023-03-14